AztecProtocol/barretenberg/cpp/src/barretenberg/smt_tests/README.md

     info(vals["cr"]);
 ```

-More examples can be find in examples directory
+More examples can be found in examples directory